 If you haven’t already, go to an estate planning attorney and review your estate plan together.
 Your attorney may find holes in your plan and patch them up.
 A lawyer will also be a big help in adding things in your plan that would suit your specific needs.

 Business Taxation: the Difference between ‘S’ and ‘C’ Corps

 When filing taxes as a business, an entity can be taxed as a type ‘S’ or a type ‘C’ kind of corporation.
 By default, businesses are taxed as a ‘C’ Corporation.
 A business has to file form 2553 to the IRS to declare that the shareholders of the company want to be taxed under this scheme.
 So how do these tax systems affect the way businesses do taxes?To make the point as succinct as possible, a ‘C’ type corporation will pay the corporate income directly and their shareholders will have to pay taxes on their shares as well.
 They end up paying taxes twice.
 Whereas in an ‘S’ type corporation, the shareholders are taxed accordingly based on their returns and where they are in the income bracket.
 Each of these types have their own advantages and disadvantages.
-Only a qualified business incorporating attorney at law can help you decide if an S or C corp is right for you.
+Only a qualified NYC business attorney at law can help you decide if an S or C corp is right for you.
 With that said here is the breakdown:

 Levels of tax – a ‘C’ corporation needs to pay taxes for its earnings and its shareholders will have to pay taxes again when the corporation distributes dividends to them, whereas in ‘S’ corporations, only the shareholders are taxed based on their earnings.

 Deduction of losses – ‘S’ corporation shareholders may deduct their share of the corporation’s losses on their tax returns during the year it occurs.
 In a ‘C’ corporation it only offsets the corporation’s earnings.
 This makes the ‘S’ type more suitable for start-up business expecting losses in their starting years.